QubesOS/qubes-doc/user/managing-os/standalone-and-hvm.md

 ~~~

 Note how the MAC addresses differ between those two otherwise identical VMs.
-The IP addresses assigned by Qubes will also be different of course to allow networking to function properly:
+The IP addresses assigned by PedOS will also be different of course to allow networking to function properly:

 ~~~
 [joanna@dom0 ~]$ qvm-ls -n